axonivy-market/mobileapp/SECURITY.md

 ## Response Time

 We strive to respond to security vulnerability reports as quickly as possible.
-Upon receiving your report, we will acknowledge it within 48 hours and provide an estimated timeline for resolution.
-We will keep you updated on the progress of the resolution.
+Upon receiving your report, we will acknowledge it within 72 hours and we will release a patch as soon as possible depending on complexity, but historically within a few days.

-## Security Measures

-Our team is committed to ensuring the security of our software.
-We employ the following security measures:

-- Regular security assessments and code reviews
-- Implementation of industry best practices for secure development
-- Prompt release of security patches and updates in response to identified vulnerabilities
+Please report (suspected) security vulnerabilities at https://support.axonivy.com/ .

 ## Responsible Disclosure